Updating a subcluster

 - In the management console

-, select the folder with the cluster whose subcluster you want to change. - Select Yandex Data Processing and the required cluster.
+, select the folder with the cluster whose subcluster you want to change. - Go to Yandex Data Processing and select the cluster.

 - Navigate to Subclusters.